ad030/lmde-dotfiles/README.md

 $ dotfiles config --local status.showUntrackedFiles no
 ```

+Alternatively, replace the third line with `dotfiles checkout -f`.
-Alternatively, overwrite the existing dotfiles (such as .bashrc and .bash_aliases) with `dotfiles checkout -f`.
+This overwrites existing dotfiles (such as .bashrc and .bash_aliases) without copying them to a separate file.